 Even my husband, the most optimistic person I know was taken aback when he walked in at the end of the day and proclaimed, “Today stunk!
 BUT, it will be redeemed!”

 He offered what I needed at that moment: HOPE.
 I was normally the “Hope-Girl,” or as some have referred to me, “Dr. Hope.”
 But for a brief period of time, I was overcome by grief and needed to borrow my husband’s hope.
 I knew in my heart that hope prevails, but I needed to borrow his hope while the Lord strengthened my resolve.

 As word of our crisis began to spread among our close, praying friends, the question was repeatedly posed: “What are you going to do?”

-The thing about crises is that so often, little is in your control and you don’t plan them, but rather, you react to them.
-Scripture says “The mind of man plans his way, But the LORD directs his steps” (Proverbs 16:9 NASB).
+The thing about when a crisis hits is that so often, little is in your control and you don’t plan them, but rather, you react to them.
+Scripture says, “The mind of man plans his way, But the LORD directs his steps” (Proverbs 16:9 NASB).

 Together my husband and I decided that we would:

-We still don’t have answers, but we’re trusting in the One who does.
-We’re taking Him at His word, and standing on His promises and truth.
-That brings peace in the midst of the storm.
+We may not have all the answers in times of crisis, but we can trust in the One who does.
+We can take God at His word and stand on His promises and truths.
+His word brings peace in the midst of crises.

 What do you need to stand on truth for today?